Crisis Response Toolkit: Responding to Children, Youth and Families

 - Who else on-site needs support?
 Can caregivers, educators, natural supports or other individuals at the location benefit from skills/support?

 - Is other system involvement identified?
-Does a referral need to be made? (i.e., CPS, APS, Juvenile Justice/legal involvement)
+Does a referral need to be made? (i.e., Child Protective Services (CPS), Adult Protective Services (APS), Juvenile Justice/legal involvement)

 - Is this individual diagnosed with or expressing symptoms of DD/ID or TBI?
 What needs does the person have related to this?